 Twitter has another Campaign Objective called Leads on Twitter.
 It’s similar to Website clicks and conversions, but it keeps the action on Twitter without sending them to your page.

 It also limits the amount of information you can gather to name, email, and @handle.
 You can download your leads through the ad manager, or connect it to certain CRMs automatically.
 If you’re looking for quick signups, Leads on Twitter may be worth checking out.
 However, for the webinar I wanted to collect more user information, so it wasn’t a good fit for me.

 My results were…OK.
 I only received a 1.15% and a .85% engagement rate for two campaigns I ran in the past couple of weeks.
 (Keep in mind you only have to pay when someone engages your ad.)
 I received 1,600 impressions and got about 170 people to my opt-in page.
 I currently have 110 people registered, and almost all of them have come from the Twitter ads.

-Because of some mistakes, er, lessons learned, I changed the way I was tracking the campaign during it, so my numbers aren’t as pure as I’d like them.
+mistakes, er, lessons learned, I changed the way I was tracking the campaign during it, so my numbers aren’t as pure as I’d like them.

 However, all of this only cost me $45 in ads.